dixitnaman/2-Player-Fighting-Game/README.md

 # 2-Player-Fighting-Game
 This File Contains Python - Pygame Code for a 2 player 2d fighting game

-This fun Python-based 2D-pixel game gives both players random characters each time.
+This fun Python-based 2D-pixel Fight game gives both players random characters each time.

 Player 1:
   A: Move Left